Jonathan I. Silverberg, MD, PhD, MPH

 The George Washington University School of Medicine and Health Sciences

-Dr. Silverberg’s expertise has been recognized with several honors, most recently the Young Leadership Award from the American Dermatological Association, which he received in 2017.
-As respected educator, he received the Teacher of the Year Award from the Department of Dermatology in 2015 and the Outstanding Teacher’s Award from the Feinberg School of Medicine in 2016.
+Dr. Silverberg’s expertise has been recognized with several honors, most recently the Young Leadership award from the American Dermatological Association, which he received in 2017.
+A respected educator, he received the Teacher of the Year award from the Department of Dermatology in 2015 and the Outstanding Teacher award from the Feinberg School of Medicine in 2016.
 He was the inaugural recipient of the Georg Rajka Medal from the International Society of Atopic Dermatitis in 2014.